UK CBAM: The UK's Carbon Import Levy

 When is CBAM being implemented in the UK?

-The UK Carbon Border Adjustment Mechanism (CBAM) is set to be implemented by January 1st 2027.
+The UK Carbon Border Adjustment Mechanism (CBAM) will be introduced January 1, 2027.
 Initially, the UK government committed to an implementation as early as 2026, but updated the timeline following its public consultation.

 Why is CBAM being proposed in the UK?